Zenol/blog/blog/what-is-wrong-with-the-object-paradigm/en.md

 So much redundancy.
 Have a look at LLVM's example for heavily verbose C++ code (that is actually good C++ practice...).
-Each variable's name is writen three times.
+Each variable's name is written three times.
-I would say that this code is three times longuer that it should be (I mean, if we was living in a perfect world).
+I would say that this code is three times longer that it should be (I mean, if we was living in a perfect world).
-But there isn't a better way to do it, comforming to usual understanding of OOP.
+But there isn't a better way to do it, conforming to usual understanding of OOP.
-If so, LLVM's developper would have found it and spreed the word.
+If so, LLVM's developer would have found it and spreed the word.

 The categoric paradigm
 ----------------------

-What I call categoric pradigm is a way of doing OOP in some functional languages like Haskell, but also Rust.
+What I call categoric paradigm is a way of doing OOP in some functional languages like Haskell, but also Rust.
 Up to a certain amount it can also be done in D.

-The main idea is that types remain types (agregated data), functions and procedure remain procedures.
+The main idea is that types remain types (aggregated data), functions and procedure remain procedures.
 Sets of procedures can be regrouped together in a typeclass definition.
-A typeclass (it's a matematicall class) definition is similar to a java interface.
+A typeclass (it's a mathematical class) definition is similar to a java interface.
-Types that become instances of this typeclass should implement this methods, but the main difference is that the belonging of a type T to a given typeclass C can be stated independently of the typeclass definition and of the type definition.
+Types that become instances of this typeclass should implement its methods, but the main difference is that the belonging of a type T to a given typeclass C can be stated independently of the typeclass definition and of the type definition.
 In rust, typeclass are named trait.
-Types are types (as they are in C) and the link between them, the instanciation of the trait of a type can be done independetely of the definition of the trait and of the definition of the type.
+Types are types (as they are in C) and the link between them, the instanciation of the trait of a type can be done independently of the definition of the trait and of the definition of the type.

 Here is bellow a short example from rust's documentation[^trait]: